Cedricverl/Acoustic-data-transfer/README.md

 ![Received Image](RxImage.jpg)

 Image sizes can vary, depending on how long you want to transmit and the QAM-constellations size.
+The transmitted audio can be heard in siminStream.WAV.

 The data is transmitted using Lt training frames and Ld data frames at a time.
 A BER of ~12% is achieved using 4-QAM depending on the surrounding noise and audio equipment.